 This is where it starts.
 At the beginning of your first year, you'll march as you're welcomed to Penn.

-V
+FIRST DORM

 This will be your place to call home.
 You can personalize and decorate it however you want!
 This will be your home base where you'll make connections and build relationships that'll carry you through your next four years (and maybe a lifetime!)

+previewingpenn

 SPRING FLING This is where you celebrate a school year well done.
 You'll join the Penn community for a music festival featuring some of the top musical acts in the country.
 (Think Zedd, Chance the Rapper, Snoop Dogg, and Rina Sawayama just to name a few!)

-previewingpenn

-10

-This will keep you going ...
-Voted the "Happiest WILCAF Place on Campus", this student-run coffee shop
+ASGROLL BECAUSE YOU'LL previewingpenn This will keep you going...
+Voted the "Happiest Place on Campus", this student-run coffee shop might be one of your frequent stomping grounds for a caffeine pick me up, or a sweet treat between classes.

-V

-previewingpenn

-HEY DAY

-This is the day you realize you've made it.